teur/OpenReader-WebUI/README.md

 ```
 > Note: The `openreader_docstore` volume is used to store server-side documents.
 You can mount a local directory instead.
 Or remove it if you don't need server-side documents.

+> Note: Requesting audio from the TTS API happens on the client not the Next.js server.
+So the API base URL needs to be accessible on the device that you are loading/hydrating the website on, not the device running the localhost:3003 Next.js server.

 Visit [http://localhost:3003](http://localhost:3003) to run the app.

 ### ⬆️ Update Docker Image